-Posted 3 years ago by AccountsPortal Gidon
+Posted 3 years ago by Gidon

-The "Start Up Loans" scheme, for example, is available to anyone in the UK over 18 and offers both relatively cheap loans and mentoring for new entrepreneurs.
-Loans must be paid back inside 5 years, though it's often possible to take payment holidays on the capital you've borrowed.
+The government-backed Start Up Loans scheme is available to anyone in the UK over 18 and offers both relatively cheap loans and mentoring for new entrepreneurs.
+These offer lower interest rates or longer repayment periods compared to a bank loan and come with 12 months of free mentoring.
+Loans must be paid back inside five years, though it's often possible to take payment holidays on the capital you've borrowed.

 The Seed Enterprise Investment Scheme offers tax relief to investors buying shares in your company.
 Investors can receive initial income tax relief of 50% on investments up to £100,000.
 Offering investors SEIS assurance makes you a more attractive investment, and as long as you meet certain qualifying conditions, you can receive a maximum of £150,000 through the scheme.
 So if you're thinking of looking for investment, it is well worth seeing if you're eligible.

 There are several Enterprise Zones throughout the country and are part of the government strategy to encourage local economic growth.
 Businesses that operate within Enterprise Zones receive benefits ranging from 100% business rate discounts of up to £275,000 per business over five years to 100% enhanced capital allowances to help companies make significant investments.

 From cash awards to tax reliefs, there are a variety of government grants out there.
 The grants available to you often depend on whereabouts in the country you're located.
 When you've found a grant that you could be eligible for you can start your application.
 How that process works will vary for each scheme, generally you will need to know before you being: